camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/rabbitmq-outbound.md

 The **Correlation** section allows you to configure the message correlation parameters.

 :::note
-The **Correlation** section is not applicable for the plain **Start Event** element template of the RabbitMQ Connector.
-Plain **Start Events** are triggered by process instance creation and do not rely on message correlation.
+The **Correlation** section is not applicable for the plain **start event** element template of the RabbitMQ Connector.
+Plain **start events** are triggered by process instance creation and do not rely on message correlation.
 :::

 #### Correlation key